How To List Education on a Resume (With Examples)

 Also, it is possible that choosing a resume format will help you decide on which section should have more precedence in your resume.

-Import Your Resume or Build a New One from Scratch
+Use AI To Build a New Resume from Scratch

 List your education on your resume